brainandforce/CliffordNumbers.jl/joss/paper.md

 `AbstractCliffordNumber{Q,T}` match those of other `Number` subtypes, including `Real`, `Complex{T}`, and the `Quaternion{T}` type provided by `Quaternions.jl`.
-This design decision was made because the complex numbers and quaternions are both isomorphic to real Clifford algebras, and
+This design decision was made because the complex numbers and quaternions are both isomorphic to real Clifford algebras, and the types provided by this library fill in the gaps for Clifford algebras of arbitrary signature.

 This library does not depend on a linear algebra package.
 Unlike many other software implementations of geometric algebras, this package does not use matrix representations to calculate the geometric